juju/docs/src/en/charms-environments.md

 This command will return with an error message if `JUJU_ENV`is set (as this takes precedence).

-!!__Note: __The environment selected with `switch` is persistent.
+**Note: **The environment selected with `switch` is persistent.
 Even if you log out, switch your computer off, travel into space or sail around the world, when you start using Juju again, it will still point at the last environment you specified with `switch`.

 ## Default environment